Language: EN

 std::string myString = "Hello, world!";

-In JavaScript, only the string type exists, with no specific char type.
-Also, for the use of values, we can use ', ", or ` interchangeably.
+In JavaScript, only the string type exists, and there is no specific char type.
+Additionally, for value usage, we can use ', ", or ` interchangeably.

 let myCharacter = 'A';